INRIA/mooc-accessibility-api/README.md

 # Inria Digital Accessibility MOOC API

 This web application handles Inria MOOC Accessibility web player events.
-Its main purpose is to act as a gateway between the web client and the [ElasticSearch](https://www.elastic.co/products/elasticsearch) server.
+Its main purpose is to act as a gateway between the web client and an [ElasticSearch](https://www.elastic.co/products/elasticsearch) server.

 ## Requirements